edemaine/coauthor/README.md

   Drag messages (via their arrow icon) into other messages to make such links.

 * **Files** (another type of message) can be attached to other messages, as another type of reply.
+You can click on the Attach button to select a file to attach, or drag the file from the operating system onto the Attach button.
+Similarly, files can be modified by clicking the Replace File button or dragging a file onto that button.
   File messages can have title and body too; title defaults to the filename.
-Files can be replaced.
   Image/video files (including PNG, JPEG, SVG, MP4) are displayed inline.
   (In the future, they and other visual file types such as PDF will be rendered by some kind of thumbnails.)

 * Messages can start **Unpublished**, or after publication, **Deleted**;
-  in either state, the message is hidden from non-authors.
-(An *author* is someone who has edited the message, or who is @-mentioned in the body.)
+  in either state, the message is hidden from people who are not authors (an *author* is someone who has edited the message), @-mentioned (via `@username`), or superusers.
   The default published state is initially true (so everyone sees the new message and live updates immediately), but can vary by user (e.g., if they are "shy" and only want to post finished thoughts).